Reading time: 7 min.

 The good news is that most men who see a receding hairline at age 20 are in the very early stages of pattern baldness.
 This is measured on the Norwood Scale:

 Most younger men are at Norwood stage 2 or Norwood stage 3, which means there are plenty of effective treatments available to help with hair regrowth and prevent further hair loss.
-Find out how to tell if your hairline is receding.
+Find out how to tell if your hairline is receding and what a bad receding hairline looks like.

 Female receding hairline at 20: signs and symptoms